 Understanding The Difference Between Tax Credits and Deductions

-At this point, you may be wondering: isn’t a tax deduction and a tax credit the same thing?
+At this point, you may wonder: “Isn’t a tax deduction and a tax credit the same thing?”
 Well, they act similarly, but they are different!
 Tax deductions reduce the amount of your income that is taxed, which changes your tax calculation.
 In contrast, tax credits can reduce those calculations or, even better, increase the amount you get on your tax return.

 For more information and details on tax deductions or credits, visit the Internal Revenue Service (IRS) website!